aredn/documentation/arednGettingStarted/installing_firmware.rst

 After the Firmware Install
 --------------------------

 After the node reboots, it should have a default IP address of 192.168.1.1.
-By default AREDN |trade| devices provide :abbr:`DHCP (Dynamic Host Control Protocol)` on their LAN interface, so your computer will receive an IP address automatically from the node.
-Ensure that your computer is set to obtain its IP address via :abbr:`DHCP (Dynamic Host Control Protocol)`.

 You should be able to ping the node at 192.168.1.1.
 Don't proceed until you can ping the node.
-You may need to disconnect and reconnect your computer's network cable to ensure that your IP address has been reset.
+You may need to disconnect and reconnect your computer's network cable to ensure that it has a connection.

 Once your device is running AREDN |trade| firmware, you can display its web interface by navigating to either ``http://192.168.1.1`` or ``http://localnode.local.mesh``.
+Some computers may have DNS search paths configured that require you to use the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ to resolve *localnode* to the mesh node's IP address.
 You may need to clear your web browser's cache in order to remove any cached pages.

 You can use your web browser to configure the new node with your callsign, admin password, and other settings as described in the **Basic Radio Setup** section of the documentation.